oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

    The service is now ready to deploy to the backend.

+1. Get the password for the `obaas-admin` user.
+The `obaas-admin` user is the equivalent of the admin or root user.

+    ```shell
+    kubectl get secret -n azn-server  oractl-passwords -o jsonpath='{.data.admin}' | base64 -d
+    ```

 1. Prepare the backend for deployment

    The Oracle Backend for Spring Boot admin service is not exposed outside of the Kubernetes cluster by default.
 Oracle recommends using a **kubectl** port forwarding tunnel to establish a secure connection to the admin service.

-   Start a tunnel using this command:
+   Start a tunnel using this command in a new terminal window:

     ```shell
     $ <copy>kubectl -n obaas-admin port-forward svc/obaas-admin 8080</copy>